Should I Tell My Dad About My Partner's Criminal Past?

 Are you the type who believes in full transparency in relationships, or do you think some things are better left unsaid?
 One Reddit user finds themselves torn between their father's values of honesty and their desire to protect their significant other's privacy.

 The 29-year-old woman has been dating someone with a non-violent criminal past related to substance abuse from their early 20s.
-Despite their partner's transformation into a responsible individual post-rehab, she has kept this information from her traditional father, fearing his judgment may affect their relationship.
+Despite her partner's transformation into a responsible individual post-rehab, she has kept this information from her traditional father, fearing his judgment may affect their relationship.

 As the user grapples with the guilt of withholding this crucial detail, Reddit users have weighed in on whether she is in the wrong (YTA) for not disclosing the past to her father or if she's justified (NTA) in protecting her partner's privacy.
 Some suggest open communication with both her partner and father to navigate this delicate situation better, while others emphasize the importance of honesty in family dynamics to avoid potential fallout in the future.